-The following Directors of Ipserv Ltd are members of Ipswich Borough Council: Cllr Lucy Trenchard (resigned 15 May 2024), Cllr C Frost (appointed 8 July 2024) and Cllr Colin Kreidewolf.
+The following Directors of Ipserv Ltd are members of Ipswich Borough Council: Cllr Lucy Trenchard (resigned 15/5/24), Cllr Colin Kreidewolf and Cllr Cathy Frost (from 8/7/24).
 The Chief Executive, the Director (Operation & Place) and the Head of Human Resources are also Directors.

-As at 31 March 2024, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2025, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.